fixmycrypto/FixMyCrypto/README.md

 ### Required

-A BIP39 passphrase (a.k.a. "extra word" or "advanced security") is not to be confused with your spending password, wallet password, or app login.
+A BIP39 passphrase (a.k.a. "extra word" or "advanced security") is not to be confused with your spending password, wallet password, or app login password.

-If you didn't use a "BIP39 passphrase" when you created the wallet, then leave this as blank:
+If you didn't use a "BIP39 passphrase" when you created the wallet or you're not sure what this is, then leave this as blank:

     "passphrase": "",